junxit/us-congress-bills-113/metadata.md

 - 2014-06-11 — Received in the House.
 - 2014-06-11 — Referred to the House Committee on House Administration.
 - 2014-06-11 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S3557; text as passed Senate: CR S3608)
+- 2014-06-17 — Considered under suspension of the rules. (consideration: CR H5388-5389)
+- 2014-06-17 — DEBATE - The House proceeded with forty minutes of debate on S. Con.
+Res.
+37.
+- 2014-06-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-06-17 — Mr. Harper moved to suspend the rules and agree to the resolution.
+- 2014-06-17 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5388)
+- 2014-06-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5388)